YMC-William/YMC-SDK-Documentation/YMC_SDK_Unity.md

 ### Tracker
-The Tracker is designed as a Singleton for tracking YAEvent, and should be bused as
+The Tracker is designed as a Singleton for tracking YAEvent, and should be used as

 	YMCA.Tracker t = YMCA.Tracker.Instance;